kylecorry31/sol/README.md

 # Sol
-An Android library for science and math in the real world.
+An Kotlin library for science and math in the real world.

 The core logic behind [Trail Sense](https://github.com/kylecorry31/Trail-Sense).
 This is intended for my use only at this point, so there isn't any documentation on it.